John Higgins: Return to snooker

-Higgins lost in the first round of the Masters 4–6 against Graeme Dott, and withdrew from the German Masters after defeating Robert Milkins 5–3 in round one, to return home due to the deteriorating health of his father, who subsequently died after a long battle against cancer.
+Higgins lost in the first round of the 2011 Masters 4–6 against Graeme Dott, and withdrew from the German Masters after defeating Robert Milkins 5–3 in round one, to return home due to the deteriorating health of his father, who subsequently died from cancer.
 A little over two weeks later, Higgins successfully defended his Welsh Open title by beating Stephen Maguire 9–6 in the final – dedicating victory to his late father.
 Higgins won the Hainan Classic, defeating Jamie Cope in the final.
 Higgins reached the quarter-final of the China Open, where he lost 2–5 against Shaun Murphy.
 Higgins' next tournament was the Scottish Professional Championship, where he defeated Anthony McGill 6–1 in the final.

-In the World Championship, Higgins defeated Stephen Lee 10–5 in the first round, Rory McLeod 13–7 in the second round and Ronnie O'Sullivan 13–10 in the quarter-finals.
+In the 2011 World Snooker Championship, Higgins defeated Stephen Lee 10–5 in the first round, Rory McLeod 13–7 in the second round and Ronnie O'Sullivan 13–10 in the quarter-finals.
 On the way to a 17–14 victory over Mark Williams in the semi-finals, Higgins was heckled by an audience member who shouted out, "How do you swallow that three hundred thousand, John? ...
 You're a disgrace to snooker."
 Higgins went on to defeat Judd Trump 18–15 in the final to win his fourth world title, which prompted Steve Davis to comment "I think John Higgins is the best snooker player I've ever seen in my life".
 Despite the victory, Higgins lost the world number one ranking to Mark Williams.

-Struggles with consistency (2011–present)

-2011–12 season
+After the fourth world title (2011–2017)

-Higgins had a poor 2011–12 season, reaching only two quarter-finals of major ranking events.
+In the 2011–12 snooker season, reaching only two quarter-finals of major ranking events.
 His season-best performance was reaching the semi-finals of the Masters, where he lost 4–6 to Shaun Murphy.
-Before the World Championship, he admitted that he had not practiced much throughout the season and did not feel confident about defending his title.
+Before the 2012 World Snooker Championship, he admitted that he had not practiced much throughout the season and did not feel confident about defending his title.
 In the first round of the tournament, he came from 6–8 down to defeat Liang Wenbo 10–9.
-He then played Hendry in the second round, the first time the two players had ever met in a World Championship match, but Hendry defeated the defending champion 13–4, with Higgins calling it the worst he had ever played at the Crucible.
+He then played Hendry in the second round, the first time the two players had ever met in a World Championship match, but Hendry won 13–4, with Higgins calling it the worst he had ever played at the Crucible.
 He finished the season ranked world number five.